KIPAC/nuXgal/README.md

 #### Clone the repo from github
 git clone https://github.com/KIPAC/nuXgal.git

+#### If you want the tag corresponding to the paper draft you can checkout that version explictly
+git checkout tags/v0.1

 #### We recommed that you explictly tell the code to put IRFs and ancillary files with the code itself.
 You can do this by setting:
 export NUXGAL_DIR=DIRECTORY_WITH_CODE